cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 then hash the output of that function to the target elliptic curve.
 For collision resistance, the hash underlying the key derivation function should be chosen according to the guidelines listed in {{hashtofield-expand}}.

+Constant-time implementations of all functions in this document are STRONGLY RECOMMENDED for all uses, to avoid leaking information via side channels.
+It is especially important to use a constant-time implementation when inputs to an encoding are secret values; in such cases, constant-time implementations are REQUIRED for security against timing attacks.
+When constant-time implementations are required, all basic operations and utility functions must be implemented in constant time, as discussed in
+{{utility}}.
+In some applications (e.g., embedded systems), leakage through other side channels (e.g., power or electromagnetic side channels) may be pertinent.
+Defending against such leakage is outside the scope of this document, because the nature of the leakage and the appropriate defense depends on the protocol from which a hash-to-curve function is invoked.

 ## hash\_to\_field security {#security-considerations-hash-to-field}